fitechsoft/core-common/README.md

 # fitech-common
-The common for fitech applications
+The common for fitech core